 To use another language in your document, first set up an input source (for example, a language-specific keyboard or character palette) for the language.
 When you add a language-specific keyboard to your device, that language is also added to your device’s preferred language list.

-On your Mac, choose Apple menu > System Preferences > Keyboard > Input Sources.
+macOS 12 or earlier: Choose Apple menu > System Preferences > Keyboard > Input Sources.

 Click at the bottom of the left column, choose the keyboard you want to use, then click Add.

-Select the checkbox next to “Show Input menu in menu bar.”
+Turn on or select the checkbox next to “Show Input menu in menu bar.”